Labs64/credit-tracker/readme.txt

 = Features =

-* Append credits to the media library elements
+* Append credits to the Media Library elements
 * Configurable copyright format string
 * "credit_tracker_table" shortcode to construct a nicely-styled 'Image Credits' table
 * Fully customisable to look just like your own website's style: customise the colours, styles and fonts